California Pawnbroker Bond

 This bond is a license (new and renewal) requirement that must be submitted to the California Department of Justice’s (DOJ) Secondhand Dealer and Pawnbroker Unit.

-The pledgor can file a claim against this bond if the pawnbroker fails to perform the said act or disobeys any of the other relevant laws that covers his or her pawnbroker license.
+The pledgor can file a claim against this bond if the pawnbroker fails to perform the said act or disobeys any of the other relevant laws that cover his or her pawnbroker license.

 This bond requirement is in pursuance of Section 21303 of the California Financial Code.